Narthur/ohc-handbook/Section 6 - Student Life.md

 ## Residence Hall Policies

-Men are not to be in the ladies’ living quarters or women in the men’s living quarters at any time unless a staff-sponsored activity is scheduled there.
+Men are not to be in the ladies’ living quarters or women in the men’s living quarters at any time except as part of a staff-sponsored, dean-approved activity.

 Student rooms are to be kept in a neat and orderly fashion.
 Residence-hall deans and assistants will periodically check the order of rooms, especially in preparation for the Sabbath.